-I don’t know about you, but a great smile always catches my eye.
+We don’t know about you, but a great smile always catches our eyes.
 It doesn't matter if the person is across the table or across the room - seeing a great smile helps to make the day more enjoyable.

 The first step to take to ensure a great smile is to follow the simple one - two - one strategy.
 The first one is to floss once a day, the two is to brush twice a day, and the final one is to rinse your mouth thoroughly with mouthwash once a day.
 By following the one - two - one strategy, you’re helping rid your mouth from sugars and food that may eventually cause bad breath, gum disease or cavities.
 In addition to following this method daily, there are six foods that can help to protect and even strengthen your teeth and mouth.

 Did you know green tea naturally contains naturally occurring compounds called catechins?
 These unique compounds help to fight inflammation and bacterial infections.
 In fact, one Japanese study concluded that both men and women who drink at least one cup of tea daily experience less tooth loss later in life.
 Enjoying a cup of tea helps to reduce negative bacteria growth and fights bad breath.